Atom1cWinter/ITIS-3200-Team-2-Project/README.md

   🛠️ Troubleshooting
-   - Permission Denied on source
+   - Permission Denied on source:
        Ensure you are using the source command, not executing the file directly.
 If issues persist, run sudo chown -R $USER:$USER venv.
-   - Connection Timeout in Godot
+   - Connection Timeout in Godot:
        Verify the VM Firewall is open: sudo ufw allow 8000/tcp.
 Ensure the VM is using a Bridged Adapter in VirtualBox settings.
-   - Node Not Found (Godot)
+   - Node Not Found (Godot):
        Ensure the SaveManager Autoload points to the .tscn file, not the .gd file.